 Online course accommodations will continue as normal, in which certain accommodations do and don’t apply.
 Accommodations typically applying to on-campus courses being taught remotely may operate differently.
 We have listed these below.
 Please note: while we have tried to be forward-thinking on how the remote learning environment will impact student accommodations, we know situations will come up we have not predicted.
 Please continue to contact us as situations arise.
 We will be updating the information here.

 Students: The DRC will match notetakers for remote classes taught synchronously and thus cannot be watched over again.
 Please first connect with your instructor to understand how your course will be taught and then contact your Access Coordinator with questions if the remote course will be taught synchronously.
+Please note: all students with the Notetaker accommodation are eligible for the replacement accommodations of Ability to Digitally/Tape Record Classes, IF AVAILABLE Copies of Lecture/Instructor Notes, and Copes of PowerPoint and Overhead Materials during the duration of remote courses; students must contact the DRC to have these officially added as accommodations.

 Faculty: Notetakers will be matched for synchronous learning elements (lectures happening at the time listed in the course catalog), just as they would be for on-campus courses.
 Faculty who are holding synchronous learning elements and have a student with a Notetaker accommodation should notify the DRC of this so the DRC can look for interested Notetakers for this course.
 Faculty who are holding asynchronous learning and have a student with a Notetaker accommodation can disregard this accommodation.
 Please note: a number of faculty have indicated they are providing notes to either the specific student or all students after a session.
 This suffices to meet the accommodation and faculty doing this can disregard recruiting for a Notetaker.